VICTORIA ELLIOT

 “Everything Comes Through Psychology”

-I started studying psychology at a time when many significant universities were teaching B.F.
-Skinner's behaviorism.
-But I wanted to know what makes people tick on a deeper level.
-In clinical psychology, I found an approach less concerned with conditioned responses, focused instead on the motivations of the unconscious mind.
+Victoria began studying psychology at a time when many leading universities were focused on B.F.
+Skinner’s behaviorism.
+Drawn instead to a deeper understanding of what makes people tick, she pursued clinical psychology, an approach less concerned with conditioned responses and more focused on the motivations of the unconscious mind.

 EDUCATION

-In England, I was the live-in Director of a therapeutic community for mental patients where psychological problems in relation to work were always integral to the treatment.
-The phrase, "It doesn't matter if you are a paranoid schizophrenic, it's still your turn to clean the dishes," is a powerful and accurate example of treatment philosophy.
+In England, Victoria served as the live-in Director of a therapeutic community for mental patients, where the relationship between psychological issues and work was integral to treatment.
+A central philosophy of the program—captured in the phrase, “It doesn’t matter if you are a paranoid schizophrenic, it’s still your turn to clean the dishes”—illustrated the balance of responsibility, community, and respect.

-While in England, I also completed I studied privately with Mary William Stien, a prominent training analyst for the Tavistock Clinic in London and the Jung Institute.
-I also worked with Dr. Joe Burke of the Arbors Association and studied with Dr. Arron Esterson, author of Sanity, Madness, & The Family, also of the Tavistock Clinic.
-Other studies included psychodrama, psychosynthesis, and gestalt psychology at Quasitor Institute and the Institute of Psychosynthesis in London, as well as at Esalen Institute in California.
+While in London, she studied privately with Mary Williams Stien, a prominent training analyst for the Tavistock Clinic and the Jung Institute.
+She also worked with Dr. Joe Burke of the Arbors Association and studied with Dr. Aaron Esterson, author of Sanity, Madness, & The Family, also of the Tavistock Clinic.
+Her further studies included psychodrama, psychosynthesis, and gestalt psychology at Quasitor Institute and the Institute of Psychosynthesis in London, as well as at Esalen Institute in California.

 The Early Years